 “RAAH!
 RAAH!
 STOMP!
 STOMP!” – ( Frankenstein’s Monster )

 “ARF!
 ARF!
 AWOOOOO! ” – ( Werewolf )

 What I ended up with were introductory stories for kids depicting the origins and a day in the life of these monsters.

-Stories that can be read at bedtime and anytime.
+Stories that can be read at bedtime and anytime, during Halloween or anytime of year.
 Stories that spark a creature to life . . . and spark a child’s imagination!